hubleto/developer/book/content/pages/ui-components/form-component.md

 </FormInput>
 ```

 Lookup inputs can also get **data from custom endpoints** with optional parameters.
 This can be used for data filtering.
-For example, in Ceremony CRM, it is used to filter contact persons in the Lead and Deal forms based on the selected company.
+For example, in Hubleto, it is used to filter contact persons in the Lead and Deal forms based on the selected company.

 For the example below we used the API endpoint `customers/get-company-contacts` specified in Loader.php of the Customer module.
 We also added the `customEndpointParams` prop that will pass the ID of the company as a parameter to the API endpoint, which will be then available to use in the endpoint.
 Check out how to create an [API endpoint](../controller#Creating%20an%20API%20Controller).